 My mentor used to say that happiness comes and goes like a sneeze.

 Happiness and joy are often used interchangeably, but they are not the same thing.
 Happiness is a temporary emotion based on external circumstances.
-It is the feeling we get when things are going well in our lives, such as when we get a raise at work, when we accomplish a goal, or when we are with loved ones.
+It’s the feeling we get when things are going well in our lives, like when we get a raise at work, when we accomplish a goal, or when we spend time with loved ones.
 Happiness is fleeting and can be taken away just as quickly as it is given.

 Joy is more powerful and permanent than happiness.
-It is rooted in the belief that God is all-powerful and good and that all things ultimately work together for our good and His glory.
-Joy is not dependent on our circumstances but on our relationship with God.
+It’s rooted in the belief that God is good and all-powerful and that all things ultimately work together for our good and His glory.
+Joy is not dependent on our circumstances, but on our relationship with God.
 Even in difficult times, those who have joy can find hope and peace because they know and trust in the goodness of God.

-In Paul’s letter to the Church in Rome, he instructs the readers to have joy in trouble because we know something eternal will transform the temporary situation as God works everything for the good of those that love Him and are called according to His glory (Romans 8:28).
+In Paul’s letter to the church in Rome, he instructs readers to have joy in trouble because we know God will transform and redeem the temporary situation into something good.

 While serving as a missionary in Ethiopia, I was often sick.
-One time while I was convalescing from food poisoning, one of the national pastors came to visit.
-He said he was praying for me and asked God why I was so sick.
-He said God told him it was one way I could share His sorrow.
-Although I was far from happy about being sick, it gave me joy to know that there was purpose and encouragement for my fellow ministers through it all.
+One time while I was recovering from food poisoning, one of the national pastors came to visit.
+He told me he was praying for me and had asked God why I was so sick.
+He said God told him that this illness was one way I could share in His sorrow.
+Although I was far from happy about being sick, it gave me joy to know that there was purpose behind my suffering and encouragement for my fellow ministers through it all.

 When we strive for happiness, we often find ourselves caught up in a never-ending cycle of trying to attain it.
-We think that if we can get that next promotion, find that perfect relationship, or buy that expensive car, we will be happy.
-But when we attain those things, we often find that the happiness they bring is fleeting, and we are soon back to searching for the next thing that will make us happy.
+We think that if we can get that next promotion, find the perfect relationship, or buy the expensive car, we’ll be happy.
+But then when we finally attain those things, we discover that the happiness they bring is fleeting, and we’re soon back to searching for the next thing that will make us happy.

 Dig Deeper